cse031sust02/awesome-links/product-management/README.md

 - [Open Product Management](https://github.com/ProductHired/open-product-management) - A curated list of product management advice from frameworks, interviews, experts, resources, books, products, career preps, and much more.

+Courses
+--

+- [User Stories : Master The Art Of Managing Agile User Story](https://www.udemy.com/course/user-story/) - A Practical And Easy Way To Write, Maintain and Deliver User Stories For Agile Scrum Team And Product Owner